 I know this is more than five, but Bryant's Alex Francis, St. Francis Brooklyn's Jalen Cannon and Saint Francis U's Earl Brown are huge frontcourt talents who could play anywhere, and guys like Wagner's Kenneth Ortiz, SFBK's Brent Jones, Bryant's Corey Maynard and Mount's Rashad Whack can take over games at the drop of a hat.
 I've probably missed some All-NEC quality talents here, but the pool is pretty deep this season.

-Q: We're nearly to the halfway point of NEC play; can you give me three teams that you think have the best chance of dancing in March?
+Q: We're nearing the halfway point of NEC play.
+Can you give me three teams that you think have the best chance of dancing in March?